 The Centre for Transnational and Transcultural Research (CTTR) inspires, supports, and promotes a wide range of cutting edge research and public engagement activities that transcend traditional disciplinary and institutional boundaries.

 Re-launched in March 2018, CTTR provides a new, exciting international platform for Wolverhampton's humanities scholars to work together with researchers across other disciplines; collaborate with scholars and scientists across all stages of their career; develop partnerships with public and private bodies; organize public engagement events and impact activities; and bring together the arts, humanities, science, and industry for knowledge exchange.

-Founded in 2010, CTTR promotes multidisciplinary research around a core of research specialisms in English studies and comparative literature, European studies, linguistics, South Asian studies, religion, cultural heritage, and creative writing.
-Its members have contributed internationally recognized and world leading research to the 2014 Research Assessment Framework (REF) for English Language & Literature and for Area Studies.
+CTTR's members have contributed internationally recognized and world leading research for the Research Assessment Framework (REF) subjects English Language & Literature and for Area Studies.

 For the latest CTTR news, visit our blog @ http://transculturewolves.wordpress.com/

 See also: Arts Learning and Teaching Research (ALTR) Group for research interests relating to arts learning and teaching in a range of contexts.

 See also: Royal Institute of Philosophy lecture series, including lecture videos.